MileHacker Logo

 Family-Friendly Adaptations

 Plan for regular breaks and snacks to maintain children's comfort.
 Many local restaurants cater to families.
-Welcome trying new foods, yet have familiar options available.
+Welcome sampling new foods, yet have familiar options available.
 Panlong Cave and Tianlu Mountain (with easier paths or cable car rides) prove enjoyable for children.
 Hot springs resorts often feature family-friendly pools.
 Bring specific baby supplies, as brands might vary.

 Managing Group Logistics